welchbj/bscan/README.md

 ## Synopsis

 `bscan` is a command-line utility to perform active information gathering and service enumeration.
-It is intended for educational purposes and events such as CTFs only and should never be run on machines and/or networks without explicit prior consent.
 At its core, `bscan` asynchronously spawns processes of well-known scanning utilities such as `nmap` and `unicornscan`, parses their results, and packages it for you as console output and a well-defined directory structure.

-While `bscan` was written to be run on [Kali Linux](https://www.kali.org/), there is nothing inherently preventing it from running on any OS with the appropriate tools installed.
+## License

+`bscan` is intended for educational purposes and events such as CTFs only and should never be run on machines and/or networks without explicit prior consent.
+This code is released under the [MIT license](https://opensource.org/licenses/MIT).

 ## Installation

+`bscan` was written to be run on [Kali Linux](https://www.kali.org/), but there is nothing inherently preventing it from running on any OS with the appropriate tools installed.

 Download the latest packaged version from PyPI:
 ```sh